 Three Point align:

 With a three point align we now have a Affine align, that correct for, translation, scaling and rotation.
 Isn't that all we need?
-No, if there is a distortion in the optics we need even more points, and the atmosphere always give a distortion in the vertical axis near horizon.
+No, if there is a distortion in the optics we can get it better but not perfect because distortion needs a nonlinear transform.
+More a warp function.
+What more align points do in the case of an affine transform is more like a mean value or best fit.
+It's not only optics that give nonlinear distortion, even the atmosphere give a distortion in the vertical axis near horizon.
 With wide angle lenses it could be important to correct for that.

 Seven Point align:

-Important to know, to take full advantage of more align points also the translation functions must handle that.
-If the translation only handle one point translation more reference points only give a mean value and do not do the full correction we expect.
+Important to know, to take full advantage of more align points also the transform functions must handle that.
+If the transform only handle one point translation more reference points only give a mean value and do not do the full correction we expect.